Billy Satellite

 Billy Satellite was an American rock band based in Oakland, California.
 They are perhaps best known for composing and performing "I Wanna Go Back," which would later become a hit for Eddie Money.
 It was also covered by Gregg Rolie on his 1985 self-titled release.

 History

 Formed in Alameda, California as a three-person band in the early 1980s, Billy Satellite originally consisted of Monty Byrom (vocals, guitar, keyboards), Ira Walker (bass), and Tom "Fee" Falletti (drums).
 After playing in clubs in the Bay Area for several months, Falletti invited his friend, Danny Chauncey (Mistress, All-Stars), to join the band on guitar and keyboards.

 Billy Satellite rose to the top of the Bay Area music scene.
 They recorded a studio demo with Phil Kaffel.
-In 1982 or 1983, they were signed to Capital Records by A&R man John S. Carter.
+In 1982 or 1983, they were signed to Capitol Records by A&R man John S. Carter.